b2io/talks/netjets-user-group/slides.md

 Your productivity is a precious commodity; use it wisely.

-1. Focus on the task at hand <!-- .element: class="fragment" -->
+1. Focus on the task at hand
-2. Use purpose-built tools <!-- .element: class="fragment" -->
+2. Use purpose-built tools
-3. Reduce ambient complexity <!-- .element: class="fragment" -->
+3. Reduce cognitive overhead

 Note:
-We talk a lot about UX, but let's talk about DX.
+- We talk a lot about UX, but let's talk about DX.
+- Let's talk about three concepts that help us be better developers.

 ----

-## Component-driven Development
+## Focus on the task at hand

 ![Lioness Stalking](images/dx__focus.gif)

-> Focus on the task at hand

 ----

-### How does a _Styleguide_ focus us?
+### How does a Styleguide focus us?

-- Styleguide components are just markup and styles <!-- .element: class="fragment" -->
+- Styleguide components are just markup and styles
-- Behavior comes from the platform implementation <!-- .element: class="fragment" -->
+- Behavior comes from the platform implementation
-- We get to focus on the behavior, not the presentation <!-- .element: class="fragment" -->
+- We get to focus on the behavior, not the presentation

 Note:
 - Consume the published styleguide artifacts we can,